 ‘Sanskriti Jammu & Kashmir’ is like a lighthouse for J&K

-The program was presided over by Dr Sachchidanand Joshi, Member Secretary of IGNCA.
-On this occasion, senior writer and broadcaster Gaurishankar Raina, the film’s writer Rajan Khanna, and Controller of the Media Centre Anurag Punetha were present.
+Dr Sachchidanand Joshi, Member Secretary of IGNCA presided over the book launch.
+Others present were senior writer Gaurishankar Raina, film’s writer Rajan Khanna, and Controller of the Media Centre Anurag Punetha.
 A panel discussion was also held on the occasion.

 All about the film